danchoi/vmail/README.markdown

 When you're done writing, send the message by typing `,vs` in normal mode.

-In this early version of vmail, saving and resuming draft emails is a bit clunky.
-But it works.

-While you're composing a message in the composition window, you can save a draft to a local file the standard vim `w` command with a filename argument:
+While you're composing a message in the composition window, you can save a draft to a local file with the standard vim `:w` command:

     :w my_draft_filename.txt

+Make sure you append *.txt to the filename, or else vmail won't recognize it as a potential email when you reload it.

 Make sure you don't use `:wq` unless you mean to quit vmail immediately.
 After you save the draft to a file, you can go back to the message list by typing `q` in normal mode.

-To resume writing the draft later, type `,c` to open a message composition window, delete all its contents, and then type `:r my_draft_filename.txt` to load the draft email into the buffer.
-Make sure you delete any blank lines that are created above the header.
+To resume writing the draft later, just type `:e my_draft_filename.txt` to load the draft email into a buffer.
+(Use `:e!` if you're already in the message composition window.)
 Resume editing.
 Send by typing `,vs`.

 At any point, you can quit the composition window by typing `q` in normal mode.